piotrbach/awesome-umbraco-cms/README.md

 # Awesome Umbraco CMS!
-A collection of best Umbraco CMS resources
+A collection of best Umbraco CMS resources.

 Contributions are always welcome!
 We accept proprietary and commercial software too.